SylphxAI/leaf/docs/docs/faq.md

 ### Do I need to rewrite components?

 Only if you have custom Vue components.
-Convert them to React:
+Convert them to SolidJS:

 **VitePress (Vue):**
 ```vue